kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 {% include figure.html caption="Image by Matthew Sanders" asset="/assets/Instagram-rotate-size-class.gif" %}

 The last half of the article focussed on building an adaptive layout for a hypothetical Instragram interface.
-I replicated the final results using Interface Builder however I was not impressed by the tediousness of installing, adjusting, and inspecting auto layout constraints visually.
+I replicated the final results using Interface Builder however I was not impressed by the tediousness of installing, finding, adjusting, and inspecting auto layout constraints visually across multiple [size classes][adaptivity-layout].

-The purpose of this article is to illustrate how that adapative Instagram interface can be succicntly recreated in code.
+The purpose of this article is to illustrate how that adapative Instagram interface can be esily recreated in code.
 I'll be using [Masonry][masonry] a light-weight layout framework which wraps AutoLayout with a nicer syntax.

 ### Simple Squares